lokalized/lokalized-java/README.md

 assertEquals("تم تجهيز ACME-42", message);
 ```

-In the below example of an `en` strings file, the application code provides the `bookCount` value and the translation file introduces a `books` value to aid final translation.
+In the below example of an `en` localized strings file, the application code provides the `bookCount` value and the localized strings file introduces a `books` value to aid final translation.

 ```json
 {